migtools/volume-snapshot-mover/docs/developer.md

 `oc create -n <application-namespace> -f vsb.yaml`

-- When data mover backup is completed, you should have a snapshot in your Restic repository.
+- When volumesnapshotmover backup is completed, you should have a snapshot in your Restic repository.

-## Data Mover Restore
+## VolumeSnapshotMover Restore

 - Have a completed backup, as well as a snapshot in a Restic repository by following the above steps.